Top Considerations while Implementing Blockchain

 Principal Software Engineer - 21 July 2020 -

 Blockchain technology is still in its nascent phase and, while cryptocurrency platforms like Bitcoin and Ethereum have been in use since long, its adoption into the mainstream software industry has been limited.
-Having worked on Blockchain implementation for startups from various domains, I have tried to list down the top seven considerations while implementing a Blockchain in a product.
+Having worked on Blockchain platform implementation for startups from various domains, I have tried to list down the top seven considerations that should back the implementation of the Blockchain in a product.

-One of the key architectural decisions while working on Blockchain-based products is to understand where to go off-chain and where on-chain.
+One of the key architectural decisions while implementing the Blockchain-based products is to understand where to go off-chain and where on-chain.
 It is for occasions when transaction data and business validation logic play a crucial role.